 The amounts claimed must be easy to calculate and based on records of actual financial loss.
 Submitting a Statement on Restitution for financial losses involves submitting receipts showing the costs of repairing or replacing property affected as a result of the crime, or for out-of-pocket expenses such as medical treatment, prescriptions, or counselling that the victim paid for.
 Restitution claims can also be based on quotes provided for potential repair.
 The amount can only include losses up to the date that the offender is sentenced (future losses cannot be included).

-To obtain a Restitution application, please contact Victim Services or visit Alberta Victim Services to download the forms directly.
+To obtain a Restitution application, please contact Crime and Trauma-Informed Support Services or visit Alberta Victim Services to download the forms directly.

 If you have been the victim of a crime and would like support, please contact us by email or call 780-421-2217.